 Visiting Antarctica & South Georgia on an expedition ship is best described as a mind-blowing, awe-inspiring and breathtaking experience.
 Pristine Antarctic icescapes and curious animals will enrapture you.
-When researching this bucket list trip, your excitement will mount as you imagine these 25 surprising and awesome things to do in Antarctica.
+When researching this bucket list trip, your excitement will mount as you imagine these 25 surprising and unforgettable things to do in Antarctica.
 As you are preparing for your trip, be sure to use my best Antarctica photography tips compiled from two expeditions to help you plan your gear and approach.

 1. Let Antarctica’s spell capture your soul